 Creativity is a catalyst for positive transformation.

 The Navigli is a neighborhood that has its roots in late antiquity.
 It was the waterfront district of the city of Milan, which together with Castello Sforzesco and Porta Ticinese formed a triangle that marked the core of medieval Milan.
-For decades it was synonymous with crime, poverty and urban decay, but today it is considered by many to be one of the most desirable neighborhoods in Italy.
+For decades it was synonymous with crime, poverty and urban decay, but today it is considered by many to be one of Italy’s busiest neighborhoods.